naxos/SMBClient/README.md

 }];
 ```

-Note that there is also a read method where you can specify the maximum number of bytes to read, which is useful if you only want to read a portion of the file.
-This method will probably be used in combination with the seek method.
+Note that there is also a variant of the `read` method where you can specify the maximum number of bytes to read, which is useful if you only want to read a portion of the file.
+This method will probably be used in combination with the `seek` method of `SMBFile`.

 ### Writing files